yufeizhao/yufeizhao.github.io/gtac/index.md

 - Instead of holding regular office hours, I will stay around after class to answer questions -- we may move to the math common room (2-290).
 - I plan to also schedule ad-hoc office hours for each problem set.
 Stay tuned for Canvas announcements.
 - You may ask me about unstarred problems (but not starred ones) during office hours.
-I will first ask you to first explain on the board the progress you have made so far.
+I will ask you to first explain on the board the progress you have made so far.

 **Course files**: [Dropbox folder]((https://www.dropbox.com/sh/6ashj34jk6i905n/AADi8iXBLj0U41e9Q-mc0fdNa?dl=0&lst=)).